codingquark/llm-prompt-manager/README.md

 - **📝 Prompt Management**: Create, edit, view, and delete prompts
 - **🤖 AI-Powered Suggestions**: Get intelligent suggestions to improve your prompts using Anthropic's Claude API
 - **🏷️ Categorization**: Organize prompts with customizable colored categories
-- **🔖 Tagging System**: Add tags to prompts for better organization
-- **🔍 Search & Filter**: Quickly find prompts by title, content, tags, or category
+- **🔍 Search & Filter**: Quickly find prompts by title, content, or category
 - **📋 Copy to Clipboard**: One-click copying of prompt content
 - **📊 Export/Import**: Backup and restore your prompts as JSON files
 - **📱 Responsive Design**: Works perfectly on desktop and mobile devices